bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 }
 ```

-In the future, we may have a `World::iter_entities_mut` that exposes this but gives arbitrary mutable access to all entities in the `World`.
-We explicitly avoided implementing this due to the potential safety concerns of returning an iterator of `EntityMut`.
+In the future, we may have a `World::iter_entities_mut` that exposes this functionality, but gives arbitrary mutable access to all entities in the `World`.
+We avoided implementing this for now due to the potential safety concerns of returning an iterator of `EntityMut`.
 For more details, see this [GitHub issue](https://github.com/bevyengine/bevy/issues/5504).

 ## What's Next?